dart-archive/angular_analyzer_plugin/README.md

     * In inline templates in Dart files.
     * In Dart annotations:
         * navigation from `templateUrl` to the corresponding HTML files.
-        * navigation from property declarations to setters, e.g. to `text` in `properties: const ['text: my-text']`.
+        * navigation from input declarations to setters, e.g. to `text` in `inputs: const ['text: my-text']`.
-* Occurrences extension reports regions where every Dart element or a property is used in a Dart or HTML file.
+* Occurrences extension reports regions where every Dart element or an input is used in a Dart or HTML file.
 So, clients of DAS can highlight all of the whe user select one.